 To create your own profiles, open both the film simulation and the master copy in WorkSpace.
 The film simulation is your master and your aim is to apply the colors in the film simulation to the master copy with the WS color creator.
 This really is an advanced method of creating profiles and requires lots of practice.
 See the steps below and see if they work for you:-

-• It works well to start with RGB colors, followed by CMY colors, then adjust the rest
+It works well to start with RGB colors, followed by CMY colors, followed by the rest,

-• These first few steps are important because its a process you develop and improve on
+These first few steps are important because it is a process you develop and improve on,

-• Next target all the single-digit colors and adjust them (Example is the colors marked "1")
+Next target all the single-digit colors and adjust them (For example, the colors marked "1"),

-• Next adjust colors with double numbers, where one of the numbers were one of the above
+Next adjust colors with double numbers, where one of the numbers was one of the above,

-• Testing and fine-tuning your new profile is critical - this takes time and patients
+Testing and fine-tuning your new profile is critical - this takes time and patience.

 Keep in mind the Color Creator in WorkSpace is more powerful than the Color Creator in your Pen F. You will typically build separate profiles, one for WorkSpace using the 3 color profile options Hue, Saturation, and Brightness, and a separately simplified profile for the Pen F using only saturation.